 Anxiety is something we can all relate to and not all anxiety is a problem however, if anxiety is getting in the way of your goals in life therapy can be particularly helpful in managing it.
 Anxiety problems often stem from an overly critical relationship with one’s self which can leave you feeling tense and uncomfortable.
 Oftentimes these negative thoughts and beliefs can be ingrained and can seem to happen almost automatically.
 In therapy, we aim to recognize these automatic processes so that you can learn to manage them and develop new ways of relating to yourself, others and your world.
 How you treat yourself is ultimately up to you, but therapy gives you the gift of choosing how you want to treat yourself, instead of running on automatic pilot.
 Therapy enables you to take control of your own life and break free of old patterns and beliefs that are no longer serving you.

-As humans we naturally want to move toward pleasure and away from pain.
+As humans, we naturally want to move toward pleasure and away from pain.
 Addictions are often our attempt at trying to feel better as quickly as possible.
-Issues arise when these addictions affect our life in a negative way.
+Issues arise when these addictions affect our lives in a negative way.
 You can never get enough of what you don’t need, and if you often look outside of yourself to feel better, then you can probably relate to that statement.
 Although therapy may not work as quickly as your addiction, it allows for a long term, sustainable change and a greater peace of mind.